ozanbalcii/ozanbalcii/README.md

 ###  Hi there 👋, I'm Ozan

-- 🔭 I’m currently working on JavaScript, NodeJs, React, HTML-CSS
+- 🔭 I’m currently working on JavaScript, NodeJs, React-Redux, NextJs, ExpressJs, HTML-CSS
 - 📫 How to reach me: Linkedin: ozanbalci98 or Twitter: ozan_balciii

  ### ⚙️Languages and Tools